 Fairfax County delivers when it comes to variety in bird species in its great parks, marshes, and gardens.
 Due to Northern Virginia's location along the "Atlantic Flyway," millions of birds of prey, songbirds, and a variety of waterfowl travel through the area each spring and fall, and many birds winter here.
-From the nation's first bald eagle refuge to a stunning marshland set along acres of forest, Fairfax County provides superb bird-watching for advanced birders and newcomers alike.
+From the nation's first bald eagle refuge to a stunning marshland set along acres of forest, Fairfax County provides newcomers alike.